 The dive computer you select needs to have a clear screen that’s easy to read when you’re underwater.
 To ensure that this is so, you should find out if you can carry out some tests on the model you intend to purchase.

 For example, you should check to see if you can easily read the information on your screen through your dive mask and under water.
 The screens available vary from one model to another, with some of these products including color LCD screens that give you an even better diving experience.

 As well as being able to view your dive computer properly underwater, there will be times when you will need to check it when you’re on the surface or out of the water altogether.
 Many screens are difficult to read when it’s sunny, so you should ensure that this is not an issue with the model you decide to buy.

-When it comes to a dive computer battery, there are a number of factors you need to consider, so that your dive computer does not let you down.
+When it comes to a dive computer battery, the IT Support Springfield team says that there are a number of factors you need to consider, so that your dive computer does not let you down.
 It should have a long-lasting battery, that is easy to recharge.
 If you are spending a long period of time exploring, your dive computer should have an easy to view low battery warning feature that indicates how much battery life your dive computer has left.
 The last thing you want to do is rely on it for depth and time warnings and find out the battery has died.

 Ease of Use

 Different divers have different requirements and preferences.
 You should find it easy to use your dive computer and you should be able to easily find all of the information you need when you dive such as depth, time and ascent rate data.